Winners of the Bertold Hummel Competition 2017 in the saxophone category

 Christina Bernard / Carlos Gimenez Martinez

-Christina Bernard (born 1995) received her first saxophone lessons from Sandra Engel in her home town of Neunkirchen am Brand.
-She began her studies as a young student at the Würzburg University of Music, where she has been studying in Prof Lutz Koppetsch's Bachelor class since 2013.
-Even at a young age, her great commitment to solo and chamber music was rewarded with numerous successes at regional competitions and 1st national prizes at Jugend Musiziert.
-She won the Conrad von der Goltz Scholarship at the Hochschule für Musik and the Fischer-Flach Prize with her saxophone quartet 4-Karat.
+Christina Bernard ( born 1995) received her first saxophone lessons from Sandra Engel in her hometown of Neunkirchen am Brand.
+She began her studies at the University of Music Würzburg as a junior student, where she has been studying in Prof. Lutz Koppetsch's bachelor's class since 2013.
+Even at a young age, her great commitment to solo and chamber music was rewarded with numerous successes in regional competitions and first prizes at Jugend Musiziert.
+At the University of Music, she was awarded the Conrad von der Goltz Scholarship and, with her saxophone quartet 4-Karat, the Fischer-Flach Prize.
 Christina Bernard attracted international attention when she won second prize at the J. Pakalnis Competition in Lithuania in 2016.
-Christina is a scholarship holder of the German Foundation for Musical Life and the Deutschlandstipendium.
-In a duo with Kevin Sauer (accordion), she is one of the scholarship holders of Yehudi Menuhin Live Music Now Franken e.V. - and has also been a member of the Züngelnder Saitenwind trio (saxophone, accordion, violoncello) since 2015.
+Christina is a scholarship holder of the German Musikleben Foundation and the Deutschlandstipendium.
+In a duo with Kevin Sauer (accordion), she is one of the scholarship holders of Yehudi Menuhin Live Music Now Franken e.V. – since 2015 also in the trio Züngelnder Saitenwind (saxophone, accordion, violoncello).
 She gained orchestral experience in the German National Youth Orchestra, the Bavarian Orchestra Academy, the WDR Symphony Orchestra Cologne, the Würzburg Philharmonic Orchestra, the Thuringian Symphony Orchestra and as a soloist with renowned orchestras in Kyrgyzstan and Lithuania.
-She has also received musical inspiration from Arno Bornkamp, Joonatan Rautiola, Jan Schulte-Bunert, Vincent David and Lars Mlekusch.
+She also drew musical inspiration from Arno Bornkamp, Joonatan Rautiola, Jan Schulte-Bunert, Vincent David and Lars Mlekusch.

 Carlos Gimenez Martinez (born 1993) comes from Benimodo near Valencia (Spain).
 He has been playing the saxophone since the age of 9.
-In 2012/2016 he studied with Jose Garrido Antequera at the "Salvador seguí Castelló" Conservatory.
-In 2015 he won 2nd prize at the saxophone competition "Exigentia, Gessopalena" (Italy) and in 2016 2nd prize at the international competition of the "China Internantional Saxophone Festival".
-He has attended masterclasses with Arno Bornkamp, Mariano Garcia, Vincent David, Antonio Felipe Belijar, Tomas Jerez, Jose Garrido, Claude Delangle, Juan Dominguez, Jean Dennis Michat, Femke Ijlistra, Peter Stam, Alberto Saez, Juana Palop Willem van Merwijk and others.
-Since 2016 he has been studying at the Conservatorium in Amsterdam with Arno Bornkamp.
+From 2012 to 2016, he studied with Jose Garrido Antequera at the Conservatorium "Salvador seguí Castelló".
+In 2015, he won second prize at the "Exigentia, Gessopalena" saxophone competition (Italy) and in 2016, second prize at the international competition of the "China International Saxophone Festival".
+He has attended masterclasses with Arno Bornkamp, Mariano Garcia, Vincent David, Antonio Felipe Belijar, Tomas Jerez, Jose Garrido, Claude Delangle, Juan Dominguez, Jean Dennis Michat, Femke Ijlistra, Peter Stam, Alberto Saez, Juana Palop and Willem van Merwijk, among others.
+Since 2016, he has been studying at the Conservatorium in Amsterdam with Arno Bornkamp.